polarweasel/blog/content/posts/as-i-was-saying.md

 As I was [saying](/2011/03/03/thoughts-around-the-ipad-2-and-touch-based-interfaces) _eons_ ago...

-> And probably before _any_ of that, weâ€™ll start seeing people using iPads as â€œcontrollersâ€ for their desktop computers.
-I canâ€™t imagine software developers havenâ€™t been thinking about â€œtethered appsâ€ already.
-Think of an application running on your computerâ€™s big screen(s), and interacting with that with the companion software running on your iPad.
+> And probably before _any_ of that, we'll start seeing people using iPads as "controllers" for their desktop computers.
+I can't imagine software developers haven't been thinking about "tethered apps" already.
+Think of an application running on your computer's big screen(s), and interacting with that with the companion software running on your iPad.